 The Neighbors: Income

-The neighbors in the Streeter Ave / Central Ave neighborhood in Riverside are middle-income, making it a moderate income neighborhood.
+The neighbors in the Streeter Ave / Central Ave neighborhood in Riverside are lower-middle income, making it a below average income neighborhood.

 of U.S. neighborhoods.

 The old saying "you are what you eat" is true.
 But it is also true that you